lucianolasala/Wild_boar_ENM/Scripts/Country_level_suitability.md

 ### Country-level suitability
 ----------

-Calculation of suitable area in the whole study region and by country
+Calculation of suitable area in the whole study region and by country.

-#### All countries

-Crop and mask to study region, leaving out pixels in ecoregions that lie outside.

 ```r
 mosaico <- raster("./Final_model_rasters/mosaic_MSS.asc")